Printz Board: Discography

 Board has worked on the albums The Dutchess (2006) by Fergie, Natasha Bedingfield, 100 Miles from Memphis (2010) by Sheryl Crow, Bashtown (2011) by Baby Bash, and Candy Dulfer’s album titled Crazy (2011), out of the twelve tracks on this album Board produced a total of 7.
 Board spent six months in New Zealand to work for Kim Dotcom and his Album Good Times which was published 2013 and Keyshia Cole's single "She" from the album Point of No Return (2014) produced by DJ Mustard.
 Printz produced the album Six60 (Deluxe) from New Zealand’s Six60 (2015), he produced and songwrote for the albums earlier released single "Special" that in 2014 went #1 in New Zealand in its first week.

 In 2013, Board launched his solo career releasing the debut single "#1" and "Hey You" through Atlas Music Publishing.
 In 2014, Board released the single "Mountains", the latest track off his Pre-Games EP.

-In 2017, Printz was featured on Greg Gould's EP 'Don't Let Go' on a live studio version of Estelle's American Boy.
-The EP debuted at #16 on the Australian iTunes Charts.